javierromanm/project-management-api/README.md

 # API with Laravel 11 using TDD (Pest)

 Development of an API with Laravel 11 using TDD (Pest).

-The project is a web application for Development Project Management, where administrators, clients, and developers can connect.
-We use Laravel for the backend API and Vue-Cli for the frontend.
+This repository contains the backend API for the project management system, built with Laravel 11.
+It serves as the core for managing development projects, including functionalities for administrators, clients, and developers.

+The frontend repository, built with Vue CLI, can be found at https://github.com/javierromanm/project-management-vue-cli.

 ## YouTube Playlist